 Don't forget the tried-and-true newspaper for wrapping, Claro says.
 But take it up a design notch and contrast the gray newspaper with a big, wide red ribbon.
 Or, pick up a foreign-language newspaper with interesting characters, such as Chinese or Arabic, for a "more artful feel," Claro says.

 Erin Souder, founder of decorating blog HouseofEarnest.com, cuts open colorful shopping bags for wrapping.
 She has also washed out potato chip bags and wrapped with the silver lining for a festive look.

 If you can spare some cash, consider stocking up on white craft or butcher paper, or brown shipping or parchment paper.
 These all make excellent bases for wrapping and can be bought on the cheap.

 Cover the paper with your drawings or your children's to make a gift personal, says Heather Mann, founder of the blog DollarStoreCrafts.com.
 Try paint and ink as well.
 Take car toys and dip the wheels in paint, then run them over the paper, use potato halves as stamps, or make handprints and footprints, Mann says.

 For a more sophisticated finish, use a sponge to dab on metallic silver or gold paint.
 Or cut out white paper snowflakes -- an old kindergarten project -- sprinkle them with glitter and paste them to the brown paper.
 If you'd rather keep the paper plain, focus instead on toppers and tags.

-"You can be really playful with the package embellishments to make one-of-a-kind wraps," says Kelly Ryan Kegans, assistant deputy editor of home designs for Better Homes and Gardens magazine.
+"You can be really playful with the package embellishments to make one-of-a-kind wraps," says Kelly Ryan Kegans, senior deputy editor of home designs for Better Homes and Gardens magazine.